gtbjj/gtbjj.github.io/_drafts/rpg/DND5E-Superunknown-2.md

   - 4th floor will collapse after 5 turns, 2d6 bludeoning and fall prone

 - Conclusion:  badly injured or retreating to Caldeum
+- Phage aliied with Oni to try and free her sire from the Kokir Forrest Temple
+- Heroes must choose between pursuing her and going to stop Ellion's war